frederic-perez/AmE-dictionary/data/dictionary.md

 __cog railway__
 __cog__ _n_ :nine: A wheel or bar with a series of projections on its edge, which transfers motion by engaging with projections on another wheel or bar. _The cogs and springs of a watch._ _A bland cog in the wheel._ :es: diente de rueda
 __cogency__
-__cogent__ _adj_ :six: /KOH-junt/ Cogent is a formal word that describes something that is very clear and easy for the mind to accept and believe, in other words “convincing.”
-Appealing to the intellect or powers of reasoning; convincing. _Syn_ weighty _Having put forth an indisputably cogent argument, Sally won the debate._
+__cogent__ _adj_ :seven: /KOH-junt/ Cogent is a formal word that describes something that is very clear and easy for the mind to accept and believe, in other words “convincing.”
+Appealing to the intellect or powers of reasoning; convincing.
+Convincing; reasonable. _Syn_ weighty _Having put forth an indisputably cogent argument, Sally won the debate._
 __cogitate__ _v_ :two: /KOJ-i/uh-tayt/ To think, reflect, meditate, etc. To take careful thought or think carefully about; ponder. _Syn_ cerebrate _You must earnestly cogitate before making this decision, and not simply flip a coin._
 __cogitation__ _n_ Thoughtful consideration; meditation. _Syn_ study
 __cognate__